Best Secure Linux Distros for Enhanced Privacy & Security

 Whonix has recently added an amnesic live mode that “forgets” users’ activities - not leaving traces on disk.
 The distro is currently working to create a unified desktop experience.
 Whonix developer Patrick Schleizer explains, “Our upcoming Whonix-Host extends many of our usability and hardening features to the entire desktop.”

 Whonix encourages users to provide feedback on their experience and sincerely appreciates donations and contributions to support the project’s ongoing efforts.

 Why We Love Whonix:

 - Whonix comes with the Tor Browser and the Tox privacy instant messenger application - ensuring fully anonymous web browsing and instant messaging.

 - The OS employs an innovative Host/Guest design to conceal users’ identities behind the anonymous proxy and prevent IP and DNS leaks.

 - The distro features pre-setup Mozilla Thunderbird PGP email.

 - Linux Kernel Runtime Guard (LKRG), a kernel module that performs runtime integrity checking of the Linux kernel to detect security vulnerabilities and exploits, can be easily installed on Whonix.

-There are a selection of excellent specialized secure Linux distros available to pentesters, software developers, security researchers and users with a heightened concern for their security and privacy online.
-Choosing the best Linux distro for your own privacy needs is a balancing act - each disto offers a different balance of privacy and convenience.
+A selection of excellent specialized secure Linux distros is available to pen testers, software developers, security researchers, and users with a heightened concern for their security and privacy online.
+Choosing the best Linux distro for your privacy needs is a balancing act - each distro offers a different balance of privacy and convenience.